-- a.
-This Subsection shall employ the definitions listed within the Rural Outdoor Lighting District (Chapter 22.80). - b.
+- 3. Hillside Management.
+Pursuant to Section 22.104.030.A, a Conditional Use Permit (Chapter 22.158) in accordance with Chapter 22.104 shall be required, if a development on a single lot within this CSD boundary includes grading that exceeds 5,000 cubic yards of total cut plus total fill material. - 4.
+Lighting. - This Subsection shall employ the definitions listed within the Rural Outdoor Lighting District (Chapter 22.80). - b.
 All exterior lighting shall have the light source fully shielded. - c.
 Any lighting within a temporary structure, such as a tent or canopy, is exempt, provided that the structure fully shields all lamps. - d.
 Flood lights are prohibited. - 5.
-Preservation of Vegetation. - a.
-Removal or destruction of vegetation of any kind on a lot that is located outside of the SEA, and is two and one-half gross acres or greater in size, shall require an approved Conditional Use Permit (Chapter 22.158) where the area of removal or destruction is greater than 30 percent of the gross area of the lot or 30,000 square feet, whichever is more restrictive.
-The following removals are exempt from this requirement: - The removal or reduction of vegetation for the purpose of complying with County regulations relating to brush clearance for fire safety.
+Preservation of Vegetation. - Removal or destruction of vegetation of any kind on a lot that is located outside of the SEA, and is two and one-half gross acres or greater in size, shall require an approved Conditional Use Permit (Chapter 22.158) where the area of removal or destruction is greater than 30 percent of the gross area of the lot or 30,000 square feet, whichever is more restrictive.
+The following removals are exempt from this requirement: - i.
+The removal or reduction of vegetation for the purpose of complying with County regulations relating to brush clearance for fire safety.
 This exception includes not only required vegetation control around structures, but also the creation and maintenance by a public agency of firebreaks used to control the spread of fire;